floragunncom/search-guard-docs/configuration.md

     ...
 ```

-For both entris you need to specify additional configuration parameters.
+For both entries you need to specify additional configuration parameters.
 Most of them are identical between the `authc` and `authz` section.
 For `authz`, you need to specify some additional settings.

 Common configuration parameters: